allenc125789/TCCR-OBS-ScreenDeck/README.md

 [obsws](https://pypi.org/project/obsws-python/)

+## Setup:
+Refer to README.txt, located in the file TCCR_OBS_Resources.zip, found in the TCCR Club's socialmedia gmail/gdrive...

 ## ToDo:

 + ~~Add a match/round counter, one that has 2 buttons, for making the round go up or down, then a third button to hide/show it.~~